Assignment of functions between IAASA and the RABs

 Imposing sanctions on statutory auditors and audit firms of PIE auditors pursuant to such investigations.

-Regulation 33 also assigns the conduct of the following tasks in respect of statutory auditors and audit firms to the six RABs:
+Regulation 33 also assigns the conduct of the following tasks in respect of statutory auditors and audit firms to the five RABs:

 Approvals and registration, including the recognition of EU Member State firms;